nordugrid/arc/.gitlab/merge_request_templates/MergeRequest.md

 Short description of work (#10, Fixes #1, Fixes #4).
 ```
 ## Labels
+If you don't have labels available from the drop-down menu, you can specify the labels using syntax in bottom of the description:
+/label ~foo ~"bar baz"

 #### Target branch labels
 Select branch-labels instructing the arcbot to create merge request to additional target branch(es).